edap/edap.github.com/content/_index.md

 {{< video-4-3 url="https://player.vimeo.com/video/128782688">}}

 I am an artist and software developer based in Berlin.
-I have been [lecturing](/teaching) at Universität der Künste in the [New Media](https://newmedia.udk-berlin.de/about) department and I have co-founded in 2006 the [IOCOSE](http://iocose.org) art collective.
+I co-founded the [IOCOSE](http://iocose.org) art collective and lectured at Universität der Künste in the [New Media](https://newmedia.udk-berlin.de/about) department.

 <!-- I design and build immersive 3D web experiences, focusing on clarity, performance, and long-term maintainability for both the visual layers and the underlying infrastructure.